Please read the Social Media Policy below and print the linked document for your records. All volunteers must agree and abide by this policy.

 Social media (e.g., Facebook, Twitter) is a powerful communications tool.
 Junior Achievement (“JA”) expects all volunteers to abide by its social media policy in all their communications on any social media site.

 JA volunteers must keep separate any social media communications that implicate JA from their own personal communications.
-Young people may have difficulty distinguishing among an adult’s different roles.
+Young people may have difficulty distinguishing among a volunteer’s different roles.
 Therefore, JA volunteers must presume that any communications with a JA student will be perceived by the student as relating to JA business and must act accordingly.

 In compliance with Junior Achievement’s existing volunteer conduct standards, JA volunteers should not actively “friend,” “follow” or correspond with minor-aged students directly through common social media platforms, such as Facebook and Twitter.
 The only social media interaction with students should occur through a JA-administered social media platform as part of a JA program and with the consent of students’ parents.
 JA volunteers should not reach out to any minor students through public platforms such as Facebook, Twitter, LinkedIn or any other social media platform not directly controlled by JA.